fundor333/DigitalTea/content/post/2020/pumking-stuff-for-october/index.md

 Break the amaretti in a powder or little pieces.

-In a large bow combine pumking, baker power, flour and the butter mixing them as long as they become one uniform compost.
+In a large bow combine pumpkin, baker power, flour and the butter mixing them as long as they become one uniform compost.
 After this you add the eggs and the Amaretti powder.

 Mix all as long as they become somthing like a ice cream like in the photo.